-- Access to health services (paragraph 204).
-Recent studies indicate that many Deaf people experience severe difficulties at all levels.
+Access to health services (paragraph 204).
+Recent studies5 indicate that many Deaf people experience severe difficulties at all levels.
 In primary care, the issues are two-fold.
-Firstly, communicating with the surgery is often problematical and secondly, communicating with the GP or surgery nurse is difficult.
+Firstly, communicating with local GP surgeries is often problematical and secondly, communicating with the GP or surgery nurse is difficult.
 The internal communications at most surgeries leaves much to be desired.
 A major issue is that the numbers of Deaf people in any one catchment area are often too low for surgeries to develop expertise and become centres of excellence.
 We therefore welcomed the Government's proposal to enable people to choose their GP regardless of distance.
-This might enable a voluntary organisation to develop a centre of excellence. - Communication barriers are also prevalent in hospitals with either horror or distressing stories from many of our members and users.
-Treatment is often delayed with the need to wait for interpreters.
+This might enable a voluntary organisation to develop a centre of excellence.